Extremal graphical modeling with latent variables via convex optimization: Introduction

 We introduce a general latent \HR{} graphical model where the graphical structure among the observed and latent variables as well as the number of latent variables may be arbitrary.
 Letting $\Theta \in \mathbb{R}^{d \times d}$ be the precision matrix, a key result that we establish is that the marginal precision matrix $\tilde{\Theta} \in \mathbb{R}^{p \times p}$ over the observed variables can be expressed in terms of blocks of $\Theta$ as

+Here, $\textbf{1}_r$ is the all-ones vector with $r$ coordinates.
 The representation of $\Theta$ resembles the Schur complement in Gaussian latent variable graphical models \citep{Chand2012}.
 However, in the \HR{} case, the matrices $\Theta$ and $\tilde{\Theta}$ are not invertible since they have the all-one vector in their kernel, and the link between our representation and the Schur complement is therefore non-trivial.

-Assuming that the conditional graph among the observed variables is sparse and that there are a few latent variables influencing the observed variables, the marginal precision matrix $\tilde{\Theta}$ is decomposed as the sum of a sparse and a low-rank matrix.
-The sparse component $\Theta_O$ encodes the conditional graphical structure among the observed variables after conditioning on the latent variables and the low-rank component $\Theta_{OH}\Theta_{H}^{-1}\Theta_{HO}$ encodes the effect of a few latent variables on the observed variables.
-Using this decomposition, we propose a convex optimization procedure named \texttt{eglatent} that estimates each term in the decomposition without knowledge of the underlying graphical structure or the number of latent variables.
-Under some identifiability assumptions, we provide finite-sample consistency guarantees for our estimator, showing that our procedure recovers the conditional graph and the number of latent variables.
-Our identifiability conditions assume that the number of latent variables is small (compared to the observed variables) and they affect many observed variables.
+Assuming that the conditional graph among the observed variables is sparse and that there are a few latent variables influencing the observed variables, the marginal precision matrix $\tilde{\Theta}$ is decomposed as the sum of a sparse and a low-rank matrix, i.e., $\tilde{\Theta}^\star = S^\star-L^\star$.
+The sparse component $S^\star:= \Theta_O$ encodes the conditional graphical structure among the observed variables after conditioning on the latent variables and the low-rank component $L^\star := \Theta_{OH}\Theta_{H}^{-1}\Theta_{HO}$ encodes the effect of a few latent variables on the observed variables.
+Using this decomposition, we propose a \emph{convex optimization procedure} named \texttt{eglatent} that provides estimates $(S,L)$ for each term in the decomposition without knowledge of the underlying graphical structure or the number of latent variables. {Compared to the latent variable graphical modeling estimator in \cite{Chand2012}, \texttt{eglatent} has the additional constraint that the matrix $S-L$ has the all-ones vector in its kernel.
+Due to this structural constraint that arises in extremal models, in addition to assuming that the number of latent variables is small (compared to the observed variables) and they affect many observed variables, we require new identifiability assumptions for recovering $S^\star$ and $L^\star$}.
+Under these identifiability assumptions, we provide finite-sample consistency guarantees for our estimator, showing that our procedure recovers the conditional graph and the number of latent variables.